svenstaro/rofi-calc/README.md

 ## Advanced Usage

+Use the `-qalc-binary` option to specify the name or location of qalculate's `qalc` binary.
+Defaults to `qalc`.

 Use the `-terse` option to reduce the output of `qalc` to just the result of the input expression.

 Use the `-calc-command` option to specify a shell command to execute which will be interpolated with the following keys: